ibm-cloud-architecture/refarch-data-ai-analytics/docs/methodology/lightweight-architectural-decisions.md

 ### Technology Mapping

 Again, there’s a lot of software for this as well as ways to solve the requirements involved in this topic.
-I’ve chosen representative examples for this article.
+We have chosen representative examples for this article.
-Internet services

 Deploying a productive client-facing web application brings with it serious risks.
 IBM Cloud Internet Services provides global points of presence (PoPs).
 It includes domain name service (DNS), global load balancer (GLB), distributed denial of service (DDoS) protection, web application firewall (WAF), transport layer security (TLS), and caching.